Genderless language

 A genderless language is a natural or constructed language that has no distinctions of grammatical gender—that is, no categories requiring morphological agreement for gender between nouns and associated pronouns, adjectives, articles, or verbs.

 The notion of a "genderless language" is distinct from that of gender-neutral language, which is neutral with regard to natural gender.
 A discourse in a genderless language does not need to be gender-neutral (although genderless languages exclude many possibilities for reinforcement of gender-related stereotypes); similarly, a gender-neutral discourse does not need to take place in a genderless language.

 Genderless languages do have various means to recognize natural gender, such as gender-specific words (mother, son, etc., and distinct pronouns such as he and she in some cases), as well as gender-specific context, both biological and cultural.

 Genderless languages are listed at list of languages by type of grammatical genders.
-Genderless languages include all the Kartvelian languages (including Georgian), some Indo-European languages (such as English - albeit retaining gendered pronouns, Bengali, Persian, Sorani Kurdish and Armenian), all the Uralic languages (such as Hungarian, Finnish and Estonian), all the modern Turkic languages (such as Turkish, Tatar, and Kazakh), Chinese, Japanese, Korean, most Austronesian languages (such as the Polynesian languages), some Indigenous languages of the Americas (such as Cherokee), and Vietnamese.
+Genderless languages include all the Kartvelian languages (including Georgian), some Indo-European languages (such as English - although retaining gendered pronouns, Bengali, Persian, Sorani Kurdish and Armenian), all the Uralic languages (such as Hungarian, Finnish and Estonian), all the modern Turkic languages (such as Turkish, Tatar, Kyrgyz, Uzbek, and Kazakh), Chinese, Japanese, Korean, most Austronesian languages (such as the Polynesian languages), some Indigenous languages of the Americas (such as Cherokee), and Vietnamese.